Retail

 Checking references, verifying educational status, and checking in with prior employers all add to the turnaround time.
 These steps necessarily require digging deeper to ensure accuracy and relevancy.
 In most cases, a typical background check may take several business days, including the time to obtain and review results.
 In busy jurisdictions and those with special rules, checks may sometimes require one or more weeks to complete.

-Get monthly updates on Retail
+Get instant updates on Retail

 State Criminal Search